Ethical Sponsorship

 It is also recognised that mental health is a major issue within the legal industry so a strong focus has been on ensuring our staff have a broad range of support services and health and wellbeing options available to them.
 We also provide access to regular education sessions on range of health and wellbeing topics including topics on mental health.
 Our HR staff are trained and accredited in mental health first aid.

 K&L Gates is an equal opportunity employer and promotes the safety, wellbeing and inclusion of those with a disability.
 We welcome applications from people who have an indigenous and/or culturally and linguistically diverse background.
 We acknowledge that diversity within our workforce adds enormous value to our firm and we benefit from the broad depth of skills, knowledge and experience it brings.
 Our diversity committee is actively involved in a range of initiatives to promote an inclusive workplace where all people are valued and where everyone can make a contribution.
+We are proud members of the Diversity Council of Australia, Pride in Diversity, Asian Australian Lawyers Association and Victorian Women Lawyers.

 At K&L Gates, our commitment to providing a safe and enjoyable workplace supported by a range of health and wellbeing initiatives is shared throughout the firm, and driven passionately by our Australian Managing Partner and our Global Managing Partner.